erikyangs/emojipastagenerator/README.md

 * Each user converts online json file to something usable
   * there could just be an already converted json file
 * Personal emoji mappings with the same first word would conflict
+* User converts entire text box to emoji multiple times for each keyboard input
 * Extremely inefficient conversion from JSON of emojis to objects:
   * regular keys -> lowercase keys
   * lowercase object -> word array